 Step 2: Use a sanitiser

-Chlorine is the most common, but make sure you use the quick dissolving kind, not the slow dissolving type that is intended for larger swimming pools.
+Chlorine is the most common, but make sure you use the quick dissolving kind – not the slow dissolving type that is intended for larger swimming pools.

 The level of chlorine in the water of your hot tub is not only important for keeping it free of bacteria, but also for making you comfortable and keeping the spa in good working order.

-Top tip: You should check the pH balance of your spa at least once a week.
+Top tip: You should check the pH balance of your Lay-Z-Spa hot tub at least once a week.
 Use test strips or a handheld colorimeter to do this, and make sure the PH levels fall somewhere between 7.0-7.6.

 Step 4: Change the filters

 Failure to wash out the filters can result in them becoming soiled and clogged which will ultimately constrict water flow.
 This will put extra strain on the pump motor and potentially cause a mechanical breakdown.
-Poor filter care and maintenance is the number 1 cause of pump/heater failure, so it’s important to look after them.
+Poor filter care and general spa maintenance is the number one cause of pump/heater failure, so it’s important to look after them.